Thread Veins & Rosacea

 We are proud to uniquely provide skin treatment pricing per cm².
 This ensures that at Clear Medical the pricing is concise, consistent and fair.

 What Will I Experience After Treatment?

-Some clients do not notice any change to their skin after treatment.
-Whereas, others observe quite red skin and this can fade anything from 1 to 24 hours post procedure.
+Some clients do not notice any change to their skin after the treatment.
+Whereas, others observe quite red skin and this can fade anything from 1 to 24 hours post-procedure.
 The persons intensity of redness of the skin is variable.
 Please read our aftercare advice.
-Sometimes the lesion may reduce/disappear immediately or it may take up to 4 weeks post treatment.
+Sometimes the lesion may reduce/disappear immediately or it may take up to 4 weeks post-treatment.